sparkflows/sparkflows-docs/docs/aws/ecs-fargate-sparkflows-deployment/configuration.rst

 Fire Insights Deployment on ECS Fargate
 =======================================

-Below are the steps to configure the task, service, application load balancer and tasks group for fire insights deployment on ECS Fargate Cluster.
+Below are the steps to configure the task, service, application load balancer and tasks group to run fire insights on ECS Fargate.

 Pre-requisite